AndreMIsidoro/command_line/linux/vim/README.md

     d stands for delete in Vim, which in other editors is usually called cut y stands for yank in Vim, which in other editors is usually called copy

+**Change letters to uppercase**

+	~ Toggles the case of the character under the cursor or all visually selected characters